Four Powerful Learning Modules

 Part 1: Defining the Lessons

-In this part you develop a process that define each lesson and the sequence in which you will teach them.
+Develop a process that define each lesson and the sequence in which you will teach them.

 Part 2: Demonstrating a Skill

-In this part learn how to demonstrate how a process function is executed clearly and completely.
+Learn how to demonstrate how a process function is executed clearly and completely.

 Part 3: Deploying the Learner